luisfmsonegrao/MedicalBot/README.md

   As such, no further effort was made to improve the classification model, e.g. through model selection, cross-validation or hyperparameter tuning.
 Furthermore, only features 'age', 'sex', 'smoker' and 'bmi' were included in the model, for ease of demonstration.

   - `preprocess_patient_data.py` was used to clean, filter and transform the dataset.
-  - `train_classification_model.py` was used to train the Decision Tree Classifier used by the DataDoctor agent.
+  - `train_classification_model.py` was used to train the Decision Tree Classifier used by the **DataDoctor**  agent.
-  - the function `orchestrate` defined in `orchestrator.py` defines DataDoctor's behavior.
+  - the function `orchestrate` defined in `orchestrator.py` defines **DataDoctor** 's behavior.
 If a user query is classified by the foundation model as a prediction task, the foundation model retrieves features and feature values from the user query. **DataDoctor** then invokes the trained classification model with these feature values.

   ### Question answering + RAG